dbwjd5864/devPortfolio/README.md

 # Yujeong's Portfolio

 Hi I am a junior Web Developer located in Vancouver Canada.
-This is my personal portfolio website built with Javascript and CSS only from **Design** to **Construction**. <br>
+This is my personal portfolio website built with Javascript and CSS only from **Scratch** to **Construction**. <br>
 It showcases my personal works, school projects and contact information.
 It is also static and fully responsive.

 > Live Demo : <a href='https://yujeong-portfolio.netlify.app/' > Click Here :)</a>